 A specialist seems simple enough to explain – it’s someone who has a single skill set that they are very, very good at.
 Many students assume this means being an excellent 3D modeler, or an incredible programmer.
 But as visual effects become more complex and studios assign hundreds of people to work on a single scene, specialising can actually mean being particularly good at modeling horses or programming the movement of cloth.

 On the other extreme, many students think a generalist is someone who is good at a wide range of skills.
 This is supported by the fact that the vast majority of film and game courses at technical colleges and universities take a generalist approach to teaching, spending most of their curriculum time introducing students to the different parts of the industry before letting them specialise in their final months.

 I moved from another school as CG Spectrum offered a more specific program for my needs.
 Let me assure you that it was the best move I have ever made.
 Mentors are current industry professionals so you know that techniques are relevant and I honestly believe that these guys are in it to see you succeed. – CG Alumni Danny Dore

 The Truth: No One Really Wants A Generalist

-Unfortunately, this approach to teaching just doesn’t give a student enough time to get to the level of polish in their specialty that studios want to see.
+Unfortunately, this approach to teaching just doesn’t give a student enough time to get to the level of polish in their speciality that studios want to see.
 There’s often a big gap between a student’s skill when they graduate and what is expected of a junior artist.
-The quality of fresh graduates is a well known complaint among major studios everywhere.
+The quality of fresh graduates is a well-known complaint among major studios everywhere.